Anastasiya-m4c/Wordle/README.md

 ### Future developments
-**On-Screen Keyboard Integration**
+**On-Screen Keyboard Integration**.
-**Objective:**
+**Objective:**.
 - Enhance accessibility and user experience by providing an interactive on-screen keyboard.

-**User Story:**
+**User Story:**.
 - As a player, I want access to an on-screen keyboard that reflects the current state of the game (e.g., used, correct, incorrect letters), so that I can more easily input guesses—especially on mobile or touch-screen devices.

-**Welcome Modal & Onboarding Experience** **Objective:**
+**Welcome Modal & Onboarding Experience**.
+**Objective:**.
 - Introduce new players to the game with a brief, intuitive onboarding flow that outlines the basic rules and mechanics.

 **User Story:**
 - As a first-time player, I want to see a welcome modal with a brief explanation of the game, so that I can understand how to play and feel confident before making my first guess.